 A demo trading account allows you to experience the live Forex market without risking any money.
 This even applies if you want to start playing around with an expert dealing platform like MT4 Supreme Edition.

-If you are a novice, then a demo account is the ideal way to dip your toes in the water.
-After all, part of learning is making mistakes – but you don't have to lose capital doing it.
+If you are a novice, a demo account is the ideal way to dip your toes in the water.
+After all, part of learning is making mistakes – but you don't have to lose capital doing so.

 Let's consider the Forex market for a moment.